Sound as a gauge theory and its infrared triangle: Case Study: The Maxwell Infrared Triangle

 \section{Case Study: The Maxwell Infrared Triangle}

-Before working out the acoustic case in detail, we will first discuss the Maxwell electrodynamics one.
+Before working out the acoustic case in detail, let us first discuss Maxwell electrodynamics.
 This will serve to illustrate most of the techniques we will employ and allow us to set notation and conventions relative to most of the literature.
 Once electrodynamics is clear, acoustics will follow naturally.
 Below, we adapt discussions by \textcite{bieri2013ElectromagneticAnalogGravitational,pasterski2017AsymptoticSymmetriesElectromagnetic,satishchandran2019AsymptoticBehaviorMassless,bieri2024ExperimentMeasureElectromagnetic}.
-We work in Gaussian units with the speed of light set to \(c = 1\), so the Maxwell equations are written as \cite{misner2017Gravitation}
+We work in Heaviside--Lorentz units with the speed of light set to \(c = 1\), so the Maxwell equations are written as \cite{misner2017Gravitation}

 where \(j\) is the current one-form and \(\mathcal{F}\) is the Faraday two-form.